Bezalel Smotrich: Political career

 In the build-up to the 2015 Knesset elections, Smotrich won second place on the Tkuma list after party leader Uri Ariel.
 The party ran in the elections as part of The Jewish Home, with Smotrich placed eighth on its list for the elections.
 He was elected to the Knesset as the party won eight seats.
 In 2018, he announced that he would challenge Uri Ariel for the leadership of the National Union faction.
-On 14 January 2019, he defeated Ariel in what was described as a "landslide victory", although it was a very small election, with 123 votes counted.
+On 14 January 2019, he defeated Ariel in what was described as a "landslide victory".
+Smotrich won 83 votes, with Ariel winning 40 votes.

 He is said to have played a key role in Israeli legislation to legalize the annexation of Palestinian lands and a law banning advocates for the Boycott, Divestment, Sanctions movement from visiting Israel.

 Smotrich is a co-sponsor of proposed legislation from 2015 stating that sources of Jewish religious tradition such as the Torah have to be considered when dealing with legal matters that cannot be decided by legislation or court rulings.
 Other sponsors of this legislation are Miki Zohar from Likud, Yoav Ben-Tzur from Shas, and Nissan Slomiansky from The Jewish Home.

 In June 2019 Smotrich campaigned for the Ministry of Justice, saying that he sought the portfolio to "restore the Torah justice system".
 Prime Minister Benjamin Netanyahu distanced himself from the comments, and appointed openly gay MK Amir Ohana to the post.
 According to Channel 13, Smotrich subsequently requested the Ministry of Diaspora Affairs, but was not granted the position due to fears that he would strain ties between Israel and the Jewish diaspora.
 He was appointed the Ministry of Transport and Road Safety.

 Smotrich initiated legislation which passed in the Knesset calling for government ministers, Knesset members, judges, senior military personnel, and police officers to declare their assets every six years.